 On that same note, white work pants also work well for an office setting.
 Just make sure they’re not sheer and have a great nude seamless thong to wear underneath just to be safe!
-Here, I added in animal print with a blush turtleneck for an easy office look.
+Here, I added an animal print with a blush turtleneck for an easy office look.
 This outfit also shows how great of a contrast black and white adds to the look.

 Here I paired white jeans with a fun colorful striped top, and kept everything else neutral.
-You can see the shoes and bag have a brown that don’t match perfectly, but they’re both warm-toned so they pair well together.
+You can see the shoes and bag have a brown that doesn’t match perfectly, but they’re both warm-toned so they pair well together.

 See the full look here

 Here is one of my favorite combinations, blush and white.
 These white shorts pair easily in my wardrobe since they’re a neutral base.

 Some would argue that shades of blue are considered neutrals because blue jeans are considered basic wardrobe staples.
 Here, I paired a white blazer with distressed blue jeans.
 If you want more of a neutral blue jean, opt for a dark-colored wash.